Overview

 | Website | Discover Northern Ireland – Ward Park |

-Visitors arriving by car should follow Main Street from Bangor town centre, turn right at the junction next to Boots Chemist and continue onto Hamilton Road; the main entrance and bandstand are clearly sign‑posted.
-The back entrance off Castle Street passes Bangor Hospital and leads to the sports pitches.
+To reach the park by car, follow Main Street from Bangor town centre, turn right at the junction beside Boots Chemist and continue onto Hamilton Road.
+The main entrance and bandstand are clearly sign-posted.
+The rear entrance off Castle Street passes Bangor Hospital and leads directly to the sports pitches.

 Nearby Attractions

-- Bangor Abbey – a short walk north of the park, offering early‑Christian history and beautiful cloister gardens.
+- Bangor Abbey – A short walk north of the park, offering early-Christian history, medieval ruins and peaceful cloister gardens.
 (Bangor Abbey)

-- Bangor Marina – located on the coast, ideal for a seaside stroll after a park visit.
+- Bangor Marina – Located on the coast, ideal for a seaside stroll or harbour-side coffee after your time in the park.
 (Bangor Marina)